 University Of Alabama At Birmingham Beacon Recovery is an addiction treatment center located at 401 Beacon Parkway West, Suite 150 in the 35209 zip code in Birmingham, AL.

 It is operated by a private non-profit organization.
-University Of Alabama At Birmingham Beacon Recovery provides methadone for pain management, buprenorphine maintenance and suboxone prescription.
-Some of the treatment approaches used by University Of Alabama At Birmingham Beacon Recovery include brief intervention services, motivational interviewing and matrix model.
-University Of Alabama At Birmingham Beacon Recovery provides IOT, outpatient heroin services and outpatient heroin day treatment.
-It also provides residential heroin abuse treatment and inpatient treatment for heroin addiction and mental health diagnosis.
+University Of Alabama At Birmingham Beacon Recovery provides relapse prevention from naltrexone, buprenorphine maintenance and methadone for pain management.
+Some of the treatment approaches used by University Of Alabama At Birmingham Beacon Recovery include motivational interviewing, trauma counseling and substance use counseling approach.
+University Of Alabama At Birmingham Beacon Recovery provides outpatient methadone/buprenorphine/naltrexone treatment, regular outpatient heroin treatment and outpatient heroin treatment.
+It also provides residential heroin use treatment and inpatient dual diagnosis treatment.

 Call (855) 489-3619 for 24/7 with treatment.